What every best Snow Tires has:

 Expect long tread life.
 Unlike most winter tires, the Michelin Pilot Alpin PA4 carries a 30,000-mile treadwear warranty.
 There's a catch, though.
 You can't collect on the PA4's warranty until the tread is worn dangerously thin, at 2/32 inch (TireRack.com recommends replacing winter tires when they have 5/32 inch of tread left).
 And you must have installation documents to prove that you run the tires only between September 1 and April 30.
 Be that as it may, owners at TireRack.com give the Alpin PA4 excellent feedback for treadwear -- a 9 out of 10 rating.

-ConsumerReports.org tests seven of the latest performance winter tires (including the Michelin Pilot Alpin PA4) as part of its huge winter tire test.
+ConsumerReports.org tests performance winter tires (including the Michelin Pilot Alpin PA4) as part of its ongoing coverage of winter tires.
 Editors rate each tire's performance on snowy, icy, dry and wet roads, as well as ride comfort, noise and rolling resistance.

-Only about nine owners have reviewed this new tire here, giving it an outstanding average rating of 9.01 out of 10.
-Owners report the number of miles they've driven the tires, and where, and on what type of car, and their driving style.
+Around 50 owners have provided feedback for this pricey performance tire here, but most give it strong ratings.
+Reviewers report the number of miles they've driven the tires, and where, and on what type of car, and their driving style.
 Around 99 percent of owners consider it to be the best performance snow tire.

 A picky BMW M3 driver started this thread to share -- in detail -- how he likes driving the Michelin Pilot Alpin PA4 in Seattle winters.
 Over the course of two winters, other BMW M3 and M5 owners have chimed in with their experiences with the PA4.
 All are satisfied; however, no new posts have been added since late 2014.